qirtaiba/speakup-email-petitions/readme.txt

 == Upgrade Notice ==

-= 2.4 =
+= 2.4.1 =
-* This update includes several changes that affect CSS theming.
-If you are using a custom theme, please test to ensure that it is still displaying as expected after update.
+* Added Return URL option for setting the page that users are redirected to from the email confirmation screen
+* Added Russian Localization
+* Minor CSS imporvements

 [More information](http://speakup.designkode.com/2012/10/speakup-2-3/)